LimePoint/opschain/docs/reference/concepts/step_runner.md

     ONBUILD ENV OPSCHAIN_LICENCE_BASE64=${OPSCHAIN_LICENCE_BASE64}
     ONBUILD RUN /usr/bin/create_opschain_licence.sh

-    # run your custom Docker build commands like any Dockerfile
+    # run your custom build commands like any Dockerfile
-    # Note: the OpsChain Docker build context files will not be available here
+    # Note: the OpsChain build context files will not be available here
     ```

 2. Build and distribute the base image, assigning it a unique tag (the `my-base-image` used below is for example purposes only).